SchoolSchool of Arts & Sciences

 Supplementing a University of Mary undergraduate degree with an art minor can expand your job prospects in a wide range of fields, from marketing and advertising to teaching.
 The art minor curriculum also enhances students’ communication skills, which are highly valued by employers in all disciplines.

-Chair of Communication, Associate Professor of Communication, Fellow in Catholic Studies
+Director of Communication Program, Associate Professor of Communication, Fellow in Catholic Studies

 Instructor of Communication